nightscout/user_guide/nightscout/nightscout_plugins.md

 When treatment notifications are enabled, your site will generate notifications when a treatment has been entered via Care Portal and will snooze site alarms shortly after.
 The default snooze duration is 10 minutes.
 This can be modified by changing the duration using the TREATMENTNOTIFY_SNOOZE_MINS variable in the site settings.

+Nach Aufruf des Editors über die Hauptseite

+Funnel Cake introduces a new Treatment Profile Editor that makes it easy to create or edit your custom profile.
+Features like IOB, COB, and BPW rely on individual values set in the Treatment Profile.
+Funnel Cake adds new support for time-based I:C ratios and basal settings.
+To access the Treatment Profile Editor, click the Site Settings Panel, and click “Edit Treatment Profile” to launch the editor.
+Additional information regarding the treatment profile editor are here.

+f-editreatmentprofile

 Basal